ZhenbangYou/SysY-Front-End/README.md

   - Allocate 8 positions, no matter how many parameters there are.
   - Allocate positions according to the number of parameters.

-As is shown by the field tests, the former scheme outperforms the latter one by a noticeable margin.
+As shown by the field tests, the former scheme outperforms the latter one by a noticeable margin.
 My guess is that, this has something to do with cache locality and thrashing.

 There are some simple optimizations that can be done:
   - cascade ```goto``` elimination.